 5. Terms of finance:

 Equity is an unsecured investment for shareholders.
 The company does not offer any security to the shareholders except returns in form of dividends and capital growth in their investments.
 In case of bankruptcy, shareholders as primary investors of the business can lose their investments if no cash is left after clearing all liabilities of the business.
 Debt can be both unsecured and secured.
 A business may offer its existing asset or assets in terms of security to a lender.
+In case of liquidation of business, the debt holder has always a prior claim on assets as compared to equity holders even if the debt is an unsecured debt.

 Debt versus equity – tabular comparison